MiloMindbender/UE4VirtualProduction/VPStudio/README.md

 # VPStudio, my Virtual Production tutorials for Unreal 4.26

-VPStudio is my latest set of tutorials, all the features of my older work are in here now so please use this one.
+VPStudio is my latest tutorial project, all the features of my older work are in here now so please use this one.
 Feel free to use anything here in your own projects, if you can please credit me, Greg Corson, for helping you out.
 This release REQUIRES Unreal 4.26 or higher.

 Subscribe to [my youtube channel](https://www.youtube.com/user/GregCorson) for updates, tutorials and demos of virtual production.
 You can also ask for help on [this discord channel](https://discord.gg/ReEhkhc)or this [facebook group](https://www.facebook.com/groups/virtualproduction)

 # What's new in Release 8 (NOT COMPLETE) [older releases here](https://github.com/MiloMindbender/UE4VirtualProduction/releases)